stb5585/Dungeon-Crawl/README.md

     - Enhance enemies to make them more dynamic (spells, dual-wield, resistance/weakness, etc)
     - Add accessories to equipment (rings, necklaces, etc)
     - Create tile types that have different effects (i.e. Stud tile which spawns enemies from a lower floor)
+    - Convert save_files to pickle instead of jsonpickle (harder to modify)

 - Possible development
     - Status effects